sablier-labs/docs/docs/guides/lockup/examples/stream-management/01-setup.md

 title: "Set Up Your Contract"
 ---

-The "Stream Management" series will guide you through interacting with Lockup Core, showing how to withdraw, cancel, renounce, and transfer ownership of streams.
+The "Stream Management" series will guide you through how to withdraw, cancel, renounce, and transfer ownership of streams.

 Before diving in, please note the following: